Françoise Mouly: The New Yorker

-From their SoHo loft ten blocks away, on September 11, 2001, Mouly and Spiegelman witnessed the first plane of the terrorist attacks crash into the North Tower of the World Trade Center.
-Four blocks from the towers, daughter Nadja attended Stuyvesant High School.
-After collecting her, and son Dashiell from the United Nations International School further away, they returned home to telephone messages urging Mouly to get to the New Yorker offices to get to work on a 9-11-themed cover.
-Mouly put together a cover in two black inks of different density—a black cover overlaid with a black silhouette of the two towers.
+After the terrorist attacks on September 11, 2001, Mouly put together a cover in two black inks of different density—a black cover overlaid with a black silhouette of the two towers.
 Mouly gave credit for the cover to Spiegelman, who had suggested the silhouette to Mouly's idea of an all-black cover.

-In 2012, Mouly and daughter Nadja edited a collection of rejected New Yorker covers called Blown Covers, made up of cover sketches and covers that were deemed too risqué for the magazine.
+In 2012, Mouly and daughter Nadja edited a collection of rejected New Yorker covers called Blown Covers, made up of cover sketches and covers that were deemed too risky for the magazine.

 Raw Junior: Little Lit and Toon Books

 After becoming parents, Mouly and Spiegelman realized how difficult it was at the end of the 20th century to find comics in English appropriate for children.
 In 2000 Mouly responded with the Raw Junior imprint, beginning with the anthology series Little Lit, with a roster of cartoonists from Raw, as well as children's book artists and writers such as Maurice Sendak, Lemony Snicket, and Barbara McClintock.
 Mouly researched the role comics could play in promoting literacy in young children, and encouraged publishers to publish comics for children.
 Disappointed by publishers' lack of response, from 2008 she self-published a line of easy readers called Toon Books, by artists such as Spiegelman, Renée French, and Rutu Modan, and promotes the books to teachers and librarians for their educational value.
 The imprint provides support materials for teachers tied into the Common Core State Standards Initiative.
 In 2014 Toon Books launched an imprint called Toon Graphics aimed at readers eight and up.